PurdueCS190-FALL2014/lab7/README.md

 ## **Both** partners independently
+Go back to your own computer and do the steps below.

 ### Run the Script

 To run the calculator script, run the command `$ python calc.py`.
 The program will prompt you to enter input.
 Notice that there are 4 functions defined, `+, -, * and /`